 Choice of Mixed-Gender or Separate-Gender Bunks

-Kfar campers choose from eight to ten Chugim each week and an optional weekly overnight session.
-Additionally, the excitement of Maccabiah is increased, with three to four sessions each week, during which campers are divided into teams that include Kibbutz members and CITs.
-This provides Kfar unit campers with a unique opportunity to bond with others from different backgrounds, learn from older campers, and strengthen their sense of community within the camp.
+Additionally, the excitement of Maccabiah is increased, with three to four sessions each week, during which campers are divided into teams that include Kibbutz campers and CITs.
+This provides our Kfar campers with the unique opportunity to bond with others from different backgrounds, learn from older campers, and strengthen their sense of community within the camp.
+Maccabiah is the highlight of our older campers’ summer – they remember the final songfest and their skit for years to come.

 Grades 8–9 (Kibbutz Program)